rmazumder/camunda-microservice/README.md

 # camunda-microservice
-Simple spring boot application to understand Camunda as micro services
+Simple spring boot application to understand and demonstrate Camunda as micro services.

 Process Defination